CESP-ExpHer/GCPBayes-Pipeline/2/README.md

 ## Tutorial
 An overall summary of running the GCPBayes pipeline for BCAC and OCAC GWAS summary statistics data used in the manuscript is provided in the following **TWO Tables**:
 <br>
-### Running the GCPBayes pipeline without LD Clumping
+### Summary: Running the GCPBayes pipeline without LD Clumping
 | No	| Running the Scripts (in order)	| Section Name	| Program |
 | -- | -- | -- | -- |
 | 1	| A1_code_reformatting_file_bcac_2020_all.py	| Standardization (A)	| Python |